chibicode/naze/_views/_includes/about.md

 I also love to teach.
 In 2013, I taught my girlfriend to code, and she went from zero to becoming a product designer in 6 months.
 I was also an [award winning](http://www.cs.cmu.edu/~scsfacts/uesugi.html) Computer Science TA at Carnegie Mellon.

 Finally, I write in Japanese.
 The top posts on my [Japanese blog](http://naze.chibicode.com/) usually get > 20k pageviews.

-If I sound interesting to you, you can [follow me on Twitter](http://twitter.com/chibicode).